WebIDauth/WebIDDelegatedAuth/README.markdown

       print_r($auth);
     }

-Make sure the _"authreqissuer"_ points to YOUR site and...
+Make sure the _"authreqissuer"_ points to YOUR site (to reinvoke the same index.php) and...
 ...
 YOU ARE DONE!

 You just set up you first WebID powered site.
-Behind the scenes, _WebIDDelegatedAuth_ has a copy of foafssl.org's certificate which is used in the authentication process.
+Behind the scenes, _WebIDDelegatedAuth_ has an embedded copy of foafssl.org's certificate (in its code) which is used in the authentication process.

-Note that if you wish to use another delegated identity verification service (for instance 'auth.my-profile.eu'), you maye need to change line 4 as :
+Note that if you wish to use another delegated identity verification service (for instance 'auth.my-profile.eu'), you may need to change line 4 as :

     $auth = new Authentication_Delegate(TRUE, NULL, Authentication_URL::parse('https://auth.my-profile.eu'));